sorioinc/expo-boilerplate/README.md

 [![Expo Boilerplate][product-screenshot-1]](https://github.com/sorioinc/expo-boilerplate)

-This boilerplate lays a foundation for some of the most requested features in an app, with your help it can much better.
+This boilerplate lays a foundation for some of the most requested features in an app, with your help it can get much better.

 ### Built With